-Oneidas and other Iroquois loved the game passionately as entertainment and physical conditioning but lacrosse was also a religious celebration.
+Oneidas and other Haudenosaunee loved the game passionately as entertainment and physical conditioning but lacrosse was also a religious celebration.
 The Oneida Creation Story, for example, describes a Spirit World which preceded our earth and hangs above it.
 The residents of that sky land lack sickness and death.
 They know only happiness — possibly because they enjoy lacrosse.

-The great oral tradition which recounts the beginning of the Iroquois Confederacy specifies that the young warriors staged a lacrosse game for Hayewat-ha, one of the League founders, to console him for the loss of his children.
+The great oral tradition which recounts the beginning of the Haudenosaunee Confederacy specifies that the young warriors staged a lacrosse game for Hayewat-ha, one of the League founders, to console him for the loss of his children.